For Emergencies Phone

 - Don't put yourself in the position to become a victim.

-Anyone with information or having any knowledge of these incidents is asked to call the University Police Criminal Division at 410.706.3573.
+Anyone with information or having any knowledge of any incidents is asked to call the University Police Criminal Division at 410.706.3573.

 End of Crime Alerts